-Subrecipients must acknowledge awareness of, and the responsibility to comply with, all Equal Employment Opportunity (EEO) and Civil Rights requirements by signing the Grant Subaward Face Sheet (Cal OES Form

-2-101) and the Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104 or 2-104c-r) for the Grant Subaward Application submitted to Cal OES.
+Subrecipients must acknowledge awareness of, and the responsibility to comply with, all Equal Employment Opportunity (EEO) and Civil Rights requirements by signing the Grant Subaward Face Sheet (Cal OES Form 2-101) and the Grant Subaward Certification of Assurance of Compliance (Cal OES Form 2-104) for the Grant Subaward Application submitted to Cal OES.
 Failure to comply with these requirements may result in the delay or possible discontinuance of Grant Subaward funds.